<img height="1" width="1" style="display:none" src="https://www.facebook.com/tr?id=314834185700910&amp;ev=PageView&amp;noscript=1">

 2. Lost growth potential.
 Even though you'll repay the loan, those funds will miss out on potential growth through investments during the repayment period.
 This can create a gap in your portfolio, especially if the market performs well while your money is out of the account.

 3. Repayment issues.
-If you leave your employer or lose your job, you may be forced to pay thee full loan within a short time frame.
-If you're unable to, the loan can be treated as an early withdrawal — and be penalized and taxed as such.
+If you leave your employer or lose your job, you may be forced to repay the full loan within a short time frame.
+If you're unable to, the loan can be treated as an early withdrawal and be penalized and taxed as such.

-Borrowing from your 401(k) should be considered a last resort.
-If you're concerned that you may need to take a loan from your 401(k) to make ends meet, reach out to a The Retirement Group advisor today.
-We can help you integrate your loan into your holistic financial plan.
+Borrowing from your 401k should be considered a last resort.
+If you think you may need a loan from your 401k to make ends meet, reach out to an advisor at The Retirement Group today.
+We can help you make an informed choice that aligns with your long-term financial goals.

 Doctor typing on his computer in the office